ULJ-Yale/qunex/README.md

 2.
 Directly from inside Matlab by calling each function directly.

-To obtain a list of all supported `MNAP matlab` functions run:
+To obtain a list of all supported `qunex matlab` functions run:

-`mnap matlabhelp`
+`qunex matlabhelp`

 The function-specific help and usage is imbedded in the help call for each function.
 You can acces this by running `help <command>` via the matlab terminal.